 Eric with his daughters.

-There’s a story Eric likes to tell, one that generates a special kind of laughter from Kenyans familiar with village life, and that kids who have felt the sting of diabetes stigma first-hand.
+There’s a story Eric likes to tell, one that generates a special kind of laughter from Kenyans familiar with village life, and kids who have felt the sting of diabetes stigma first-hand.

 “Two years after my diagnosis, when I had been on medications for 10 months, I returned home.
 And as I was walking, I heard one neighbor saying to another Is that Omondi, who used to be sick?"